Miles Beneath My Feet: Undetectable

 So far so good-if you can use the words “good” and “cancer” in the same sentence.

 Wednesday, March 28, 2018, I had surgery to remove the prostate and some surrounding lymph nodes.
 I spent two days in the hospital and was sent home with a catheter strapped to my leg and told to take it easy, which meant don’t work, don’t jog (I am a long-distance runner, for those of you who don’t already know), don’t lift anything, rest and drink lots of water.
+I was quite concerned about my lack of income due to not being able to work, but luckily, my wife was working and keeping us financially stable.
+Otherwise, I would have definitely looked into short term disability insurance to keep me afloat during my time off work.

 “Walking is good,” the nurse told me.
 Which she probably should not have said.